Skip to main content

 Growth Hormone Peptide Therapy

-Beyond the primary sex hormones, growth hormone (GH) plays a significant role in and overall vitality.
+Beyond the primary sex hormones, growth hormone (GH) plays a significant role in cognitive function and overall vitality.
 As we age, the production of GH declines, which can contribute to cognitive slowing and reduced mental energy.
 Direct replacement of GH can be complex and expensive.

 However, a more sophisticated and often safer approach is to use growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormones (GHRHs).
 These are short chains of amino acids that stimulate the pituitary gland to produce and release its own growth hormone in a more natural, pulsatile manner.